History of human thought: Modern African thought

 With the rise of Afrocentrism, the push away from Eurocentrism has led to the focus on the contributions of African people and their model of world civilization and history.
 Afrocentrism aims to shift the focus from a perceived European-centered history to an African-centered history.
 More broadly, Afrocentrism is concerned with distinguishing the influence of European and Oriental peoples from African achievements.

 Pan-Africanism is a worldwide movement that aims to encourage and strengthen bonds of solidarity between all indigenous and diaspora ethnic groups of African descent.
 Based on a common goal dating back to the Atlantic slave trade, the movement extends beyond continental Africans with a substantial support base among the African diaspora in the Americas and Europe.

+Postmodernism

+Emerging in the mid-twentieth century as a reaction against modernism, postmodernism is an intellectual stance or mode of discourse characterized by skepticism towards scientific rationalism and the concept of objective reality (as opposed to subjective reality).
+It questions the "grand narratives" of modernity, rejects the certainty of knowledge and stable meaning, and acknowledges the influence of ideology in maintaining political power.
+Postmodernism embraces self-referentiality, epistemological relativism, moral relativism, pluralism, irony, irreverence, and eclecticism.
+It opposes the "universal validity" of binary oppositions, stable identity, hierarchy, and categorization.